 Occupations and Workforce

-When you are in Porter, you'll notice that it is more blue-collar than most other communities in America.
-61.34% of Porter’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Porter is generally considered to be a blue-collar town.
+61.34% of the Porter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Porter is a town of construction workers and builders, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Porter who work in office and administrative support (13.45%), management occupations (8.40%) and sales jobs (6.72%).

 Setting & Lifestyle